Deehamlin/Deehamlin.github.io/_posts/2020-11-24-standing-santa.md

 ## Standing Santa

 Group class made with a banana gourd and Quickwood.
-Sold as soon as I finished it.